 - Added some Mods with storage areas mounted to the wall

-All in all it took us about 6 weeks start to finish the RV Renovation.
+Overall, it took us about 6 weeks from start to finish the RV Renovation.
 Now, while we did not work on the RV every day during these 6 weeks, we did focus on it quite a bit for a good solid 3 weeks.

 So, several questions have come in about repairing water damage.
 And you can check out our video on water leaks for more info on how we found and fixed our leaks.

-Another question/comment we’ve had is about weight and if we might had added too much weight to the rig or the slide out with the bunks.
+Another question/comment we’ve had is about weight and if we might have added too much weight to the rig or the slide out with the bunks.
 We actually estimate that we’re at LESS weight now vs. pre-renovation.
-Things like the window valances, the old style dinette, the old couch – all of these items were VERY heavy.
-And the items we’ve installed are much less weight than the items we took out.
+Things like the window valances, the old-style dinette, the old couch – all of these items were hefty.
+And the items we installed are much less weight than those we took out.

 Because so many people have asked if we would do this again – we have to answer yes – we absolutely would!
-It was a fun project but also a satisfying undertaking seeing the results.
-So, as a result we have talked about making RV Renovation something we do for fun!
+It was a fun project but also a satisfying undertaking to see the results.
+So, as a result, we have talked about making RV Renovation something we do for fun!